pradyumnaym/search_engines/crawl/README.md

 In case of install errors for fasttext on some distributions of Linux, please run the following two commands:

-1. `apt-get install build-essential -y` might be required for some linux distributions.
+1. `apt-get install build-essential -y`
-2. `sudo apt-get install python3-dev`
+2. `apt-get install python3-dev`

 ### Files
 We start gathering information about places in Tübingen using OpenStreetMaps.
 We then use this data to generate some keywords using the LLM `Mistral-7B-Instruct-v0.3` .
 We then use these queries to generate a seed set of URLs for the frontier using an existing search engine.
 It is done in the following steps: